 Consults are reviewed with the backup attending to discuss nuances of management.
 Fellows provide management recommendations and assist the referring physicians in obtaining necessary diagnostic tests.
 Consults are provided in a timely manner to the referring physicians after discussion with the backup attending.

-The Division provides a continuity clinic for the MFM patients.
-The fellows follow their own assigned patients with back up by the MFM attending, based on diagnosis and degree of complication, to provide for depth and breadth in clinical exposure during their fellowship.
+The Division provides a continuity clinic to provide prenatal care for MFM patients.
+The fellows follow their own assigned patients with backup by the MFM attending, based on diagnosis and degree of complication.
+Patients are distributed to allow for depth and breadth of clinical exposure during the fellowship.
 Fellows determine and execute management plans for their own patients.
 All new MFM patients are reviewed at least once at ‘Chart-Flip’ rounds that are held twice monthly.